DSprtn/GTFO_VR_Plugin/README.md

                 case ("U"):
                         returns "UPLINK_VERIFY ";

 	If you'd like to have custom bindable shortcuts let me know!

 ## Features:
-	Works in multiplayer, with others not having to have the mod!
+	Works in multiplayer, with others not needing any mods!

+	Everything is fully configurable in-game and in an external config.
+	(If you're missing any options, let me know!)

 	Full SteamVR input binding support, you can play with all VR controllers, provided they have enough buttons for all the actions in GTFO.
 Most in-game actions are supported, if you're missing any let me know!

-	Full VR controller based aiming (including fancy laserpointer)
+	Full motion controller based aiming (including fancy laserpointer)

-	Customized user interface for VR
+	Customized user interface for VR - 3D UI, watch, radial menus, etc.

-	Fully configurable in-game and in an external config file with lots of customization options (If you're missing any options, let me know!)

 	Main menu, map UI and terminal working correctly in VR